This time of year, some of the Bay Area's most beautiful historic homes and hotels take on the tradition of afternoon tea.

 Garden Court at the Palace Hotel

 The Palace's sumptuous Garden Court, with its stained glass dome and Austrian crystal chandeliers, was the hotel's crowning jewel when it opened in 1909.
 Over the years, it has hosted presidents (Warren G. Harding died in a room upstairs) and starred in movies (1997's The Game).
 For over a hundred years, it has also been the site of an elegant tea service.
-Presented on fine china and silver, the signature tea in the Garden Court ($100/adults, $70/kids 12 and under) includes finger sandwiches and pastries.
-The Palace also offers tea with Santa ($130/adults, $75/kids) through December 24th. // Tea is served Friday and Saturday afternoons in December; reservations are preferred, 2 New Montgomery St. (SoMa),marriott.com
+Presented on fine china and silver, holiday tea in the Garden Court ($120/adults, $60/kids 12 and under) includes finger sandwiches and pastries.
+The Palace also offers tea with Santa ($140/adults, $70/kids) through December 23rd. // Holiday tea is served Friday and Saturday afternoons through December 30; reservations are preferred, 2 New Montgomery St. (SoMa),marriott.com

 San Francisco Proper

-Patrons of the arts will appreciate this glamorous downtown hotel’s December weekend Nutcracker Tea ($65/adults, $64/kids 12 and under).
-The repast includes sweet and savory bites ($80 sparkling wine add-on) and raffle tickets for the SF Ballet, SF Broadway, or Proper Hotel properties.
-Tea is served from 2pm to 5pm in the lounge on Fridays and Saturdays, and noon to 5pm at Villon on Sunday. // Reservations required; 1100 Market St., properhotel.com
+Patrons of the arts will appreciate this glamorous downtown hotel’s Nutcracker Tea ($65/adults, $35/kids 12 and under).
+The repast includes sweet and savory bites and raffle tickets for the SF Ballet and SF Broadway.
+Bring a toy for donation and receive a free glass of Champagne or hot chocolate. // 2pm to 5pm Fridays and Saturdays, and noon to 5pm Sundays through December 30 at Villon, 1100 Market St. (Civic Center); reservations required, properhotel.com

 The Fairmont San Francisco does Christmas right.(Courtesy of Fairmont San Francisco via Facebook)